skinny85/eol-blog/src/articles/2021/graal-truffle-tutorial-part-5-global-variables.md

 ## Grammar

-Our language's grammar will need a few more elements -- most importantly, we will need the concept of 'statements'.
+Our language's grammar will need a few more elements -- most importantly, we will have to introduce the concept of 'statements' to it.
-We also need to add a new expression kind, as assignment is an expression in JavaScript.
+It will also need a new type of expressions, as assignment is an expression in JavaScript.

 Our ANTLR grammar looks as follows: